-English Language Teaching Unit (ELTU)
+English Language Teaching Unit-Faculty of Veterinary Medicine and Animal Science (ELTU-FVMAS)

-The English Language Teaching Unit (ELTU) of the FVMAS is manned by the ELTU of the University of Peradeniya.
+The English Language Teaching Unit of the FVMAS is manned by the ELTU of the University of Peradeniya.
 The primary function of the unit is to conduct English language teaching programme for veterinary undergraduates under the supervision of the VMEU.
 Besides conducting formal teaching, the teaching staff of the unit also provides assistance in correcting student project reports, term papers and other assignments.

-Coordinator: Mr. M.I.L De Zoysa (Lecturer in English)
+Coordinator: Mr. M.I.L De Zoysa (Lecturer in English) Chairperson, Faculty English Language Teaching Committee: Dr .Nilmini Jayasena